brujo71/passodo.sh/SETUP.md

 export PATH=$PATH:[path/to/localdir]
 ```
 ### solution 2
 Use git or downlaod passodo.sh in another way and then copy it in a folder in your PATH.
-Remenper to check execution permission.
+Remember to check execution permission.

 ### solution 3
-Use git or downlaod passodo.sh in another way and then copy it in the folder where you think to create de secret repository.
-Remenper to check execution permission.
+Use git or downlaod passodo.sh in another way and then copy it in the folder where you think to create the secret repository.
+Remember to check execution permission.
 ## first run
 Go to the direcory in which you would store the secrets repository.
 The type
 ```